 On Saturday, June 30, 2018, I sat down to watch Solo: A Star Wars Story on its opening weekend in Japan.
 It was a Late Show screening at my local Toho Cinemas.
 By Monday morning, I would be a married man.

-With freelancing and other things (like getting engaged) keeping me busy, I’ve had less and less time to update this website.
-While I still plan on maintaining the site as a portfolio with links to freelance work I’ve done (check the sidebar), and while I still plan on updating the site with its own new blog entries and photo galleries as time permits, the forthcoming entry will close the book on the project that I started back in 2016 looking at Star Wars through the lens of Japanese culture.
+And with that, my young padawans, comes the announcement that this post will be the last Star-Wars-related post that I do for the foreseeable future.
+With freelancing and other things keeping me busy, I’ve had less and less time to update this website.
+While I still plan on maintaining the site as a portfolio with links to freelance work I’ve done (check the sidebar), and while I still plan on updating the site with its own new blog entries and photo galleries as time permits, this entry effectively closes the book on the project that I started back in 2016 looking at Star Wars through the lens of Japanese culture.

 Writing in that niche is what allowed me to break into the freelance market in the first place.
-Though it was my second published post, the very first pitch I had accepted for a paid article on SlashFilm was Exploring the Japanese Roots of Star Wars.
+Though it was my second published post, the very first pitch I had accepted for a paid article on /Film was Exploring the Japanese Roots of ‘Star Wars.’

 In lieu of an ebook, I’ll be condensing down the blog’s Star Wars in Japan sidebar section to a single Table of Contents post and then filing that under Film-Lover’s Guide to Japan.
 The Last Jedi felt like a definitive end to the first 40-year chapter of Star Wars history so maybe it’s appropriate to wrap up this whole long project I’ve been working on as the next chapter in the space saga starts.

 Life After Luke: How ‘Solo: A Star Wars Story’ Helped Me Come to Terms with Growing Up and Letting Go